hackforla/website/.github/ISSUE_TEMPLATE/skills-issue--developer.md

 <a name="section-1"></a>
 #### 1 - JOINING THE WEBSITE TEAM.
+- [ ] Add yourself to the [#hfla-site](https://hackforla.slack.com/archives/C4UM52W93) and [#hfla-site-pr](https://hackforla.slack.com/archives/C025ERFDM4Y) Slack channels
 - [ ] Self Assign this issue (gear in right side panel).
-  - [ ] If there are no gears in the right side panel of this issue (next to Assignees, Labels, Projects, Milestone,Development):
+  - [ ] If there are no gears in the right side panel of this issue (next to Assignees, Labels, Projects, Milestone, Development):
-     - [ ] check to see if you are logged in to GitHub (if you are not logged in your will see a sign in button on the top right of this browser tab).
+     - [ ] check to see if you are logged in to GitHub (if you are not logged in you will see a sign in button on the top right of this browser tab).
          - if you are not logged in
             - [ ] log in and try to self assign again.
 If that does not work, continue with the instructions below.
          - if you are logged in